sodascience/empathy-viz/README.md

 <!-- Do not forget to also include the license in a separate file(LICENSE[.txt/.md]) and link it properly. -->
 ### License

-The code in this project is released under [MIT license](LICENSE.md).
+The code in this project is released under [GNU Affero General Public License](LICENSE).

 <!-- CONTACT -->